|

 fake opening (perhaps technically not a trailer) for a Saturday-morning Watchmen cartoon features hilarious Lighter and Softer Adaptation Decay and a Cliché Storm of 1980s cartoon tropes.

-- Where's Waldo?: The Movie
+- Where's Waldo?:

-- Many trailers made for a Justice League movie are sadly just spliced scenes from The Dark Knight Saga and Superman Returns or Smallville with a handful of brief cuts of what are supposed to be the other heroes.
+- Many trailers made for a Justice League movie are sadly just spliced scenes from The Dark Knight Trilogy and Superman Returns or Smallville with a handful of brief cuts of what are supposed to be the other heroes.
 A few even add in close up shots of Megan Fox from the Transformers movies that make little sense even if you know of the untrue rumors about Fox starring in a Wonder Woman movie.

-- The Horribly Slow Murderer With The Extremely Inefficient Weapon.
+- The Horribly Slow Murderer with the Extremely Inefficient Weapon.
 Even the trailer is long (10 minutes!)

 - A rare case of this trope being Tropes Are Not Bad, since the supposed full-length movie would be over 9 hours long.